HPEEzmeral/spark-on-k8s/charts/livy/README.md

 ### Integration with Spark History Server

-To enable integration with Spark History Server, set the `integrate` option of the `sparkHistoryServer` section to `true` and configure the Event Log Directory.
+To enable integration with Spark History Server, set the `integrate` option of the `sparkHistoryServer` section to `true` and configure the event log directory.
-Event Log Directory can be either in PVC or in MapR-FS.
+Event log directory can be either in PVC or in MapR-FS.

 #### Using PVC as storage of Event Log